Developed by Administrators for Administrators

 - The Integration Portfolio that links coursework, practica, and personally identified research agendas in a document of program outcomes.

-- Coursework, practica, and the Integration Portfolio that provide evidence of meeting state and national standards which include: visionary leadership; instructional improvement; effective management, inclusive practice; ethical leadership; socio-political context; and practica experiences.
+- Coursework, practica, and the Integration Portfolio that provide evidence of meeting state and National Educational Leadership Preparation Standards.

 Requirements and Meeting Times

-The IAL is a four term, 25-credit program including 9 credit hours of practicum (360 hours).
+The PAL is a seven term, 40-credit program including 6 credit hours of practicum (300 hours).

-- Coursework begins during summer session, meeting each afternoon for three weeks.
+- Coursework begins during summer session (approximately mid-June), meeting each weekday for three weeks in a combination of inperson and online formats.

 - Classes during the school year meet in person two or three weekends per term, Friday evening and all day Saturday, in addition to synchronous and asychronoous online coursework.

 1250 Siskiyou Blvd.